malwrar/misc/sandbox/vision/README.md

 # opencv sandbox

-python-based opencv sandbox for exploring computer vision stuff.
+Python opencv sandbox for exploring computer vision stuff.
+Top level python files are meant to be directly executed, with supporting common elements in the `/vision` directory.